 - Don't allow your children to be involved in the bridal bouquet toss or the garter toss.
 This is for the adults.

 - If you see that there are some children who are there, but yours weren't invited, the bride and groom may have a policy of only allowing the children in the family to attend.
-Also the flower girl and ring bearer will be there.

 - If there are other families with children, offer to take turns watching the little ones so the adults can dance, have conversations, or just be able to get away for a few minutes.